TarunGenwa/ot-starter/README.md

 Features to be initially implement

 Social Login
-Get resolvers working from the directory
+Get resolvers working from the